natchayal/Drinking-Water-Database/README.md

 - **<u>SDWIS home page</u>**: https://www.epa.gov/enviro/topic-searches#water

-- **<u>Summary</u>**: SDWIS tracks information on drinking water contamination levels as required by the 1974 Safe Drinking Water Act and its 1986 and 1996 amendments.
-Provides data on violations and enforcement history since 1993 of the EPA's drinking water regulations.
+- **<u>Summary</u>**: "What is the violation rate?"
+SDWIS tracks information on drinking water contamination levels as required by the 1974 Safe Drinking Water Act and its 1986 and 1996 amendments.
+The site provides data on violations and enforcement history since 1993 of the EPA's drinking water regulations.

 - **<u>Data</u>**: <br />
 <ins>Violation<in>: